-As the Conservancy began to restore the property, using tools such as controlled fire, native grasses and forbs burst forth abundantly.
+As TNC began to restore the property, using tools such as controlled fire, native grasses and forbs burst forth abundantly.
 Today, this mosaic of wetland and prairie attracts a diverse array of waterfowl and grassland birds.

 From Clear Lake, SD, go seven miles east of town on Highway 22.
 The preserve is located on the northeast side of the intersection with the County Road.